And the emotional, mental, physical and financial cost to staff.

 Team Members (TM)

 And whatever other position Pret comes up with, as they sometimes add job roles.
 But these are the main roles distinguished in their colours (belt, name badge) so outside teams can quickly identify who’s who.
-The most important who does most of the hard work is the Team Leader.
+The most important role on the shop floor, the person who does most of the hard work is the Team Leader.
 They really are the ones that run the shop, if they are good and don’t imitate most GMs who like to sit in the office, don’t help and just shout like slave masters.

 Again the same General Manager (GM) but a different Assistant Manager Kitchen (AMK), plain business attire